 Parking for Special EventsDuring special events, the University may temporarily restrict or redesignate parking areas or charge a fee for parking in lots normally classified for University permit parking.
 Lots that must be vacated prior to athletic events are marked with a gold star on the parking map.
 Other lots may be designated with barricades and posted signs.
-Parking permits for special events will be issued through the Office of Traffic and Parking.
+Parking permits for special events will be issued through VUPS Parking Services.
 Vehicles parked illegally in posted lots are subject to citation and/or towing or relocation.

 Departments may purchase UV permits (University Vendor) for use on vehicles owned by department personnel.
-For such permits to be valid on vehicles operated by students, faculty members, or staff members, the personal vehicles must be registered with the Office of Traffic and Parking, and must display the decal issued to the registrant.
+For such permits to be valid on vehicles operated by students, faculty members, or staff members, the personal vehicles must be registered with the Office of Parking Services, and must display the decal issued to the registrant.
 "V" permits may not be purchased in lieu of regular parking permits and are issued only for University owned/leased vehicles.

-Service and sales persons operating vehicles on the University campus must obtain appropriate parking permits from the Office of Traffic and Parking.
+Service and sales persons operating vehicles on the University campus must obtain appropriate parking permits from Parking Services.
 Currently permits are valid in non-reserved zone spaces in Wesley Place Garage, Terrace Place Garage, 25th Avenue Garage, lots 77,72C, 72D, 72E, 75A and at loading docks (while loading and unloading ONLY).
 Vehicles with VN permits may not be left on campus when the owner/operator is not working on campus.

 |A||Assigned faculty & administrative staff.|

 |AD||Assigned OHARE Staff.|

 |EMRT||Emeriti.
 Valid in non-reserved spaces in Zone lots.|